Bond Blades A Derringer’s Perfect Companion!

 Usually, these knives aren’t made by the gun manufacturer themselves; they’re contracted out to folks who make knives for a living.
 One of the latest such collaborations is from Bond Arms.
 If you aren’t familiar with them yet, Bond Arms is a Texas-based company that makes a series of ultra sturdy over-and-under derringers in calibers from .22 Long Rifle to .45 Colt and .410 shotgun rounds.
 They’re very popular in the Cowboy Action Shooting circle, and for folks who want a compact sidearm for personal defense around town or on the trail.

-the newer defense-oriented .410 loads coming out.
+Their .410 models make especially good snake guns and close-range Personal Defense Weapons, particularly with some of the newer defense-oriented .410 loads coming out.
 With the solid reputation that Bond Arms has in the firearms industry, they weren’t about to put their name on a knife that didn’t live up to that same standard of quality and performance that folks have come to expect from their derringers.
 When they decided to add some knives to their line up, they turned to one of the oldest names in the American knife industry, Buck Knives.

 Based On The Vantage